10.1.2. Sub-aperture corrector examples: Two-mirror systems

 Field-Maksutov coma is somewhat dependant on the meniscus thickness.
 In general, thicker meniscus offsets more of primary's coma, and vice versa, but the difference is not significant.
 In the above system, reducing meniscus thickness by 25% increases coma by about 10%.
 Placing aperture stop at the tube opening (as indicated above) nearly halves the astigmatism; however, since the coma is by far the dominant aberration, and not affected by stop position (the change in coma contribution by the spherical primary is nearly entirely offset by the opposite change at the corrector and secondary) the effect is relatively small: only about 4% reduction in the RMS wavefront error at 0.5° off-axis).

-Addition of the second lens in the Klevtsov design (SPECS) enables correction of both, coma and spherical aberration (above design is rescaled version from Busack's PointSpread).
+Addition of the second lens in the Klevtsov design (SPECS) enables correction of both, coma and spherical aberration (f/3/10 system is rescaled version from Busack's PointSpread).
 However, corrector adds astigmatism, rising the total system astigmatism near to double that of the primary mirror.
-Still, field correction is significantly better than in either Field's or SCT, with the RMS wavefront error of astigmatism at 0.5° off axis being about 1/3 smaller (considering that astigmatism changes with the square of field radius, vs. coma changing with field radius, Klevtsov's field quality advantage is considerably greater than what the edge error implies).
+Still, field correction is significantly better than Field's, with the RMS wavefront error of astigmatism at 0.5° off axis being about 1/3 smaller (considering that astigmatism changes with the square of field radius, vs. coma changing with field radius, Klevtsov's field quality advantage is considerably greater than what the edge error implies).

 interesting idea from amateurs' circles can be used for larger and